5 linked to Kansas City metro chapter of Proud Boys arrested

-Five people prosecutors have linked to a Kansas City metro chapter of the Proud Boys were arrested Thursday on federal charges for their roles in the Jan.
+KANSAS CITY, Mo.
+(AP) — Five people prosecutors have linked to a Kansas City metro chapter of the Proud Boys were arrested Thursday on federal charges for their roles in the Jan.
 6 breach at the U.S. Capitol.

 A probable cause affidavit filed in the case alleges they conspired to impede certification of the Electoral College vote.